hacks-guide/Guide_Wii/docs/fr_FR/priiloader.md

 ### Section I - Préparation

-1. Éteignez votre console.
+1. Power off your Wii.
 2. Insérez votre carte SD ou votre clé USB dans votre ordinateur.
 3. Extract both apps to the root of your SD card or USB drive.
 4. Copy `uneoboot.dol` to the root of your SD card.
 5. Allows the Wii Menu to launch discs (this is only the Wii Backup Disc) that use IOS16.
-6. Sends Wii Menu logs to a debugging device in memory card slot B, if the Wii Menu is launched by Gecko OS.
+6. Insérez votre carte SD ou votre clé USB dans votre ordinateur.

 ### Section II - Installing Priiloader

-1. Allumez votre console.
+1. Éteignez votre console.

 2. Launch the Homebrew Channel, and launch the Load Priiloader app.